EmadAliEmad/Heart_Disease_Prediction_App/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-*(Note: You might need to create a simple LICENSE file in your root directory if you want to include it.
-A common MIT license file can be found online.)*

 ## Connect with Me